JPlexersTranslations/greenday-rock-band-deluxe/README.md

 ## Installing on [RPCS3](https://rpcs3.net/) (Recommended for PC)

-*NOTE: Green Day: Rock Band Deluxe on PS3/RPCS3 installs slightly differently compared to the other Deluxe projects.*
+*NOTE: Green Day: Rock Band Deluxe on PS3/RPCS3 installs differently compared to the other Deluxe projects.*

 * **Install your North American copy of Green Day: Rock Band** through the emulator.
 The [**official RPCS3 site covers this nicely**](https://rpcs3.net/quickstart).
   * Remember, **you need to be running** ***BLUS30350***.
 RPCS3 will tell you this in the game selection GUI under the `Serial` column.